liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 ### Managing Wikis

 The Wiki portlet can contain many wikis.
 By default, it contains only one, called *Main*.
-To manage Wikis, navigate to the *Control Panel* and select the *Wiki* tab.
-You will then be brought to a screen that allows you to add, modify, and delete wikis.
-You will see that the Main wiki has already been added for you.
+To manage Wikis, navigate to the *Control Panel* and select *Wiki*.
+This page allows you to add, modify, and delete wikis.
+The Main wiki has already been added for you.

 At the top of this screen is a *Permissions* button.
-Clicking this allows you to define what roles have access to create wikis.
-If you have created a specific role for creating wikis, you can click the box in the *Add Node* column and then click *Submit, *and that role will have access to create new wikis in this portlet.
+Clicking this allows you to define which roles have access to create wikis.
+If you have created a specific role for creating wikis, you can click the box in the *Add Node* column and then click *Submit*, and that role will have access to create new wikis in this portlet.

-Clicking the *Add Wiki* button brings you to a screen which allows you to give the wiki a name and a description.
+Clicking the *Add Wiki* button prompts you to enter a name and description for the new wiki.
 You can also set up some default permissions.
-When you create a new wiki, it will appear in a list at the top of the main page of the portlet.
+When you create a new wiki, it appears in a list at the top of the main page of the Wiki portlet.

 Next to each wiki in the list of wiki nodes is an *Actions* button.
 This button contains several options:

-**Edit**: lets you edit the name and description of the wiki.
+**Edit:** lets you edit the name and description of the wiki.

-**Permissions**: lets you define what roles can add attachments to wiki pages, add pages to the wiki, delete pages, import pages to the wiki, set permissions on the wiki, subscribe to the wiki, update existing pages, and view the wiki.
+**Permissions:** lets you define what roles can add attachments to wiki pages, add pages to the wiki, delete pages, import pages to the wiki, set permissions on the wiki, subscribe to the wiki, update existing pages, and view the wiki.

-**Import Pages**: allows you to import data from other wikis.
+**Import Pages:** allows you to import data from other wikis.
 This lets you migrate off of another wiki which you may be using and use the Liferay wiki instead.
 You might wish to do this if you are migrating your site from a set of disparate applications (i.e. a separate forum, a separate wiki, a separate content management system) to Liferay, which provides all of these features.
 Currently, MediaWiki is the only wiki that is supported, but others are likely to be supported in the future.

-**RSS**: opens a new page where you can subscribe to an RSS feed using Live Bookmarks, Google, or Yahoo.
+**RSS:** opens a new page where you can subscribe to an RSS feed using Live Bookmarks, Google, or Yahoo.

-**Subscribe**: allows you to subscribe to a wiki node, and any time a page is added or updated Liferay will send you an email informing you what happened.
+**Subscribe:** allows you to subscribe to a wiki node, and any time a page is added or updated Liferay will send you an email informing you what happened.

-**Delete**: deletes the wiki node.
+**Delete:** deletes the wiki node.

 To go back to your wiki, click on its name in the list of wikis.
 Note that there is also a wrench icon leading to a configuration menu on this portlet in the control panel.
 This contains several other options which you may have seen on other portlets.

 The *Email From*, *Page Added Email*, and *Page Updated Email* tabs are similar to the ones for notification email settings for other portlets, allowing you to customize who wiki emails come from and the format and text of the email that is sent when a page is added or updated.

 The *Display Settings* tab gives you several options for how the wiki should be displayed. *Enable Related Assets*, *Enable Page Ratings*, *Enable Comments*, and *Enable Comment Ratings* are similar to the same options in other portlets.
 They give you the ability to set how you want users to interact with wiki documents: a little, a lot, or not at all.
 Below this, you can set which wikis are visible in the Wiki portlet by default and which are hidden.
-You might host two wikis in any given community, exposing one to the public and keeping one of them private for community members.
+You might host two wikis on a given site, exposing one to the public and keeping the other private for site members.

 Finally, the Wiki portlet also supports RSS feeds as the other collaboration portlets do, and you can configure its options in the *RSS* tab.